MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-configure.md

 ## Choose a Linux target

-When you open a CMake project folder, Visual Studio parses the *CMakeLists.txt* file and specifies a Windows target of **x86-Debug**.
+When you open a CMake project folder, Visual Studio parses the *CMakeLists.txt* file, and specifies a Windows target of **x86-Debug**.
 To target a remote Linux system, you'll change the project settings based on your Linux compiler.
 For example, if you're using GCC on Linux and compiling with debug info, choose:  **Linux-GCC-Debug** or **Linux-GCC-Release**.

 If you specify a remote Linux target, your source is copied to the remote system.